Cascella-Group-UiO/HyMD/paper.md

 # Summary

 Molecular dynamics (MD) is a computational methodology in which the dynamical behavior of systems of interacting atoms and molecules is investigated by integrating the corresponding classical equations of motion.
 The analysis of the molecular trajectories yields an incredibly powerful computational microscope with atomic resolution.
 While prominent examples of molecular dynamics involving all-atom models exist, many systems operate on time- and lengths scales too large, precluding the use of such an approach.
 The intrinsic complexity of biological soft matter systems has necessitated the development of *coarse-grained* (CG) MD models wherein groups of atoms are treated as individual entities.
-To probe experimentally relevant length- (nm&ndash;$\mathrm{mu}$m) and time- (ps&ndash;ms) scales, further reduction of computational complexity may be warranted through the removal of explicit particle\textendash particle interactions in favor of particle\textendash density field interactions.
+To probe experimentally relevant length- (nm&ndash;\textmu m) and time- (ps&ndash;ms) scales, further reduction of computational complexity may be warranted through the removal of explicit particle\textendash particle interactions in favor of particle&ndash;density field interactions.
 Such *hybrid particle&ndash;field* (hPF) models recast the interactions between particle pairs into a system of free particles interacting with an external potential dependent on the density, in analogy with self-consistent field theories.

-HylleraasMD (named after our affiliate centre, the *Hylleraas Centre for Quantum Molecular Sciences*) (HyMD) is a python package capable of highly parallel hPF-MD simulations of a wide range of surfactants and other biological systems in a CG representation.
+HylleraasMD (named after our affiliate centre, the *Hylleraas Centre for Quantum Molecular Sciences*) (HyMD) is a Python package capable of highly parallel hPF-MD simulations of a wide range of surfactants and other biological systems in a CG representation.
 At present, it is the only open source implementation of the hPF formalism freely available to computational researchers.

 # Theoretical background